Showing posts with label Raquel Welch. Show all posts

 THE LAST OF SHEILA 1973

-“Just goes to show what can be accomplished when a bunch of closeted gay men put their heads together!”
+“Just goes to show what can be accomplished when a bunch of closet cases put their heads together!”
 Overheard following a screening of The Last of Sheila

-In 1973 Stephen Sondheim, Anthony Perkins, and Herbert Rossthree closeted gay men working in the entertainment business who knew a thing or two about keeping secretscollaborated on The Last of Sheila; an Agatha Christie-esque murder mystery (crossed with a touch of All About Eve vitriol) set aboard a luxury yacht on the French Riviera.
+In 1973, Stephen Sondheim, Anthony Perkins, and Herbert Rossthree closeted gay men working in the entertainment industry who knew a thing or two about secrets and how to keep themcollaborated on The Last of Sheila; an Agatha Christie-esque murder mystery (crossed with a touch of All About Eve show-biz vitriol) set aboard a luxury yacht on the French Riviera.

 The Last of Sheila came about after one-time choreographer Herbert Ross (Funny Girl) turned his talents to producing and directing (The Owl and the Pussycat, The Turning Point) and persuaded Broadway composer Stephen Sondheim (Company, Follies) to channel his extracurricular passion for inventing elaborate games and puzzles into a movie project.
-To that end, Sondheim, who at the time was working on the Broadway musical A Little Night Music, sought the help of friend and frequent game collaborator Anthony Perkins (then filming Play It as It Lays) and the two devised a brain-teasing murder mystery thrilling enough to be entertaining, and intricate enough so that audiences could play along with the characters in the film.
+To that end, Sondheim, who at the time was working on the Broadway musical A Little Night Music, sought the help of friend and frequent game collaborator, Anthony Perkins (then filming Play It as It Lays).
+The two devised a brain-teasing murder mystery that was thrilling enough to be entertaining and intricate enough for audiences to play along with the characters in the film.

-An early first-draft from these two first-time screenwriters had the mystery take place between business associates over the course of a snow-bound weekend in Long Island, but at Ross’ suggestion the setting was switched to the more picturesque south of France, and the game-playing participants changed from button-down businessmen to a glamorous, in-joke cross-section of Hollywood movie industry types.
+An early first draft from these two first-time screenwriters had the mystery take place between business associates over the course of a snow-bound weekend in Long Island, but at Ross’s suggestion, the setting was switched to the more picturesque south of France, and the game-playing participants changed from button-down businessmen to a glamorous, in-joke cross-section of Hollywood movie industry types.

 James Coburn as sharkish movie producer Clinton Green